Our medical team offers answers to the most common questions about counterfeit medicines.

 Q: What exactly are counterfeit medicines?

 A: Counterfeit medicines are essentially medicines that are fake.
 They are also illegal and possibly dangerous.
 Counterfeits are usually manufactured in substandard environments.
-And they’re made by organizations who typically do not adhere to FDA standards or take other appropriate steps to ensure the medicines are safe and effective.
+And they’re made by organisations who typically do not adhere to the Therapeutic Goods Administration (TGA) or Medsafe standards or take other appropriate steps to ensure the medicines are safe and effective.

 Q: What are the dangers of taking counterfeit medicines?

 A: The main danger of counterfeit medicines is you don’t know what’s in them.
 Sometimes they contain dangerous toxins that can be harmful if consumed.
-They can also contain too much of an active medicine, which can be dangerous to your health and may even lead to death.
+They can also contain too much or too little of an active medicine, which can be dangerous to your health and may even lead to death.

 Another concern about taking counterfeit medicines is that you may not be getting the health benefits you expect from the product.
 For example, a drug you count on to lower your cholesterol level may not actually provide any benefit at all because it doesn’t contain the correct ingredients.